asyncapi/generator/docs/generator_template.md

 ## 1. Create the client

-The following code is an example of a Python client using the Paho-MQTT library:
+The following is the sample code of the Python client you generated [above](#test-using-asyncapi-cli) using the Paho-MQTT library after running the `asyncapi generate fromTemplate test/fixtures/asyncapi.yml ./ -o test/project` command.

 ``` python
 # 1